skiptoniam/ppmData/README.md

 ![](readme_files/figure-markdown_github/unnamed-chunk-1-1.png)

-How many qausiRandom background points do we need?
+How many quasi-random background points do we need?
 Let start with 200.
-The function will plot the underlying probability of sampling intensity, the presence points (white) amd the generated quasi-random background points.
+The function will plot the underlying probability of sampling intensity, the presence points (white) and the generated quasi-random background points.

 ``` r
 library(qrbp)